MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/solution-manage-contracts-step3.md

 - On the Contracts tab, the status in the contract card will change to <b>Approved</b>.
 ![Card status approved.](../media/content-understanding/flow2.png)</br>
-In your flow, the contract is checked out, the status is changed to "Approved" and checked back in again.</br>
+In your flow, the status is changed to "Approved."</br>
 ![Flow status approved.](../media/content-understanding/status-approved.png)</br>

-- The contract will be added to the **For Payout** tab so that the Total Fee can be submitted for payment by a third-party software (for example, Dynamics CRM).</br>
+- In this solution, the contract data will be added to the **For Payout** tab so that the payouts can be managed.
+This can be extended to allow the flow to submit the contracts for payment by a third-party financial application (for example, Dynamics CRM).</br>
 ![Contract moved to Pay Out.](../media/content-understanding/for-payout.png)</br>
 In the flow, we created the following item to move approved contracts to the **For Payout** tab. </br>
 ![Flow item to move to Pay Out.](../media/content-understanding/ready-for-payout.png)</br>